The main advantage of a portable crane, fixed to a platform, vs a crane on a floating vessel are:

-Our cranes undergo a full API annual inspection and load test every single time one of our cranes is rigged up.
+Our cranes undergo a full API annual inspection with dynamic load test (via water bag or dead weights) every single time one of our cranes is rigged up.
 In some cases this may be up to 30 times a year.

 Yes.
 Thunder Cranes provides all the operational, management, engineering and maintenance support needed to operate our cranes on a 24 hour basis.

 No. Portable, modular, self-lifting cranes are a highly specialised service requiring experienced personnel.
 We have the most competent and experienced personnel in our field and our crews are led by seasoned superintendents each with more than 10 years of experience.

 1- Framing Drawing – main deck or deck we plan to install the crane

 3- Main Deck Layout